-The Accelerated Bachelor’s/Master’s degree program offers highly qualified UCCS chemistry and biochemistry majors the opportunity to pursue the Bachelor of Arts or Bachelor of Science (BA or BS) in Chemistry or Biochemistry and the Master of Sciences (MSc) in Chemistry or Biochemistry concurrently.
+The Accelerated Bachelor’s/Master’s degree program offers highly qualified UCCS chemistry and biochemistry majors (and biology majors; see below) the opportunity to pursue the Bachelor of Arts or Bachelor of Science (BA or BS) in Chemistry or Biochemistry and the Master of Sciences (MSc) in Chemistry or Biochemistry concurrently.
 The main benefit of the program is that it allows students to register for up to nine credit hours to be used for both the BA/BS and MSc programs.
 The program is designed to be a five year or five year+ (less than six) program for currently enrolled UCCS chemistry or biochemistry majors.

 The requirements for the Accelerated Program are equivalent to the aggregate of the BA/BS and MSc degrees, except that up to nine credits hours can be applied toward both the BA/BS and MSc requirements.
 Students admitted to the Accelerated Program will maintain their undergraduate standing, until the mid-program review, which will determine the student’s eligibility to continue in the Accelerated Degree Program.
 The mid-program review will be conducted the semester in which the student will complete the BA/BS requirements (120 credit hours).
 A student will be considered eligible to continue the program upon meeting the following minimum standards and criteria: completion of the requirements for a BA or BS in chemistry or biochemistry and maintenance of a minimum overall GPA of 3.20.